sepal-contrib/alert_module/doc/en.rst

 Some drivers perform automatic analysis and sometimes the geometry of the alerts poorly represent what you see on the VHR imagery.
 Using this module you can redifine the geometry before exporting your results to perfectly fit the deforested area.

 -   Click on :btn:`edit geometry`.
 It will release the edition interface (1).
--   Click on :btn:`<fas fa-edit>` to start edition and move the white square to add or remove vertices.
+-   Click on :btn:`<fa-solid fa-edit>` to start edition and move the white square to add or remove vertices.
 -   Once done click on :btn:`save` to exit the edition mode

 .. thumbnail:: https://raw.githubusercontent.com/sepal-contrib/alert_module/master/doc/img/edit.png